 - Toronto Memorial (Phase 1 completed: November 2015)

-A project has various memorials designed that will be custom tailored to the historical significance of a site and recognizes key architectural or natural features of the surrounding area.
+A project has various memorials designed that are custom tailored to the historical significance of a site and recognizes key architectural or natural features of the surrounding area.
 The memorials are being appropriately situated at a Battlefield or within a community to highlight the significance and historical meaning of the location and its relationship to the Regiment.
 Each memorial will include a description of the battle or event that occurred and recognition of the Regiment’s contribution in that effort.

 Where appropriate, combined memorials with other units are being undertaken.